Medial-EarlySign/MR_Wiki/Blog/tabular_data_analysis.md

 ## Summary

 The best practice for evaluating model performance on tabular data is to strictly account for covariance shift.
-Instead of using shift as an excuse for poor performance, use **Importance Weighting** to estimate how your model should perform in the new environment.
+Instead of using shift as an excuse for poor performance, use **Inverse Probability Weighting** to estimate how your model should perform in the new environment.

-This allows you to answer the hardest question in deployment: "Is the performance drop due to the data changing, or is the model actually broken?"
+This allows you to answer one of the hardest question in deployment: "Is the performance drop due to the data changing, or is the model actually broken?"

-If you utilize this method, you can explain the gap between training and production metrics with mathematical precision.
+If you utilize this method, you can explain the gap between training and production metrics.

 ---
 If you found this useful, let's connect on [LinkedIn](https://www.linkedin.com/in/lanyado/)